xXNUDELXx/Govash-Laundry/README.md

 Kevin Sealtiel Matthew Eddy – 2702255256

 📖 1.
 Introduction
+🖼️ Application Preview

+(Screenshots of the GOVLASH Laundry System interface)

 1.1 Overview

 GOVLASH is a comprehensive laundry management system developed using JavaFX and MySQL.
 The application is designed to streamline laundry service operations through an intuitive user interface, structured workflows, and role-based access control for different user types.